Battle of Doiran (1918): Retreat

 Several days after the battle, the British realized the Bulgarian fortifications were quiet.
 The British and Greek forces advanced only to find the Bulgarian positions abandoned.
 The French, Serbs and Greek forces had defeated part of the Bulgarian army during the Battle of Dobro Pole in the Vardar valley and were advancing towards Doiran.
 This prompted the command of Army Group Scholtz to order the Bulgarian First Army to retreat so that it would not be cut off from the rear.
 The British were weary and pursued slowly, and Bulgarian rear guards fought well enough to allow the rest of their troops to get away.
 The British Royal Air Force did attack the retreating Bulgarian columns, inflicting some casualties.

 Aftermath

-The Allies continued to advance into Bulgarian-held territory and some said the Bulgarian army had mutinied and were threatening Sofia.
-On September 30, the Bulgarians surrendered to the allies in Thessaloniki in order to avoid occupation.

-The British paid great honour to General Vladimir Vazov when in 1936 he arrived in Victoria Station in London, by lowering the flags of all their regiments who participated in the battle.
-The chairman of the British legion Major Goldy said in his speech: "He is one of the few foreign officers whose name features in our history".
+The Allies continued to advance into Bulgarian-held territory, and some of the Bulgarian army had mutinied and was threatening Sofia.
+On 30 September, the Bulgarians surrendered to the Allies in Thessaloniki to avoid occupation.
+The British paid great honour to General Vladimir Vazov when in 1936, he arrived in Victoria Station in London by lowering the flags of all their regiments who participated in the battle.
+The chairman of the British legion Major Goldy said in his speech: "He is one of the few foreign officers whose name features in our history."